staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/maintain-api-in-workspace.md

 ## Postman's version control

-If your collections are stored in a non-public workspace in Postman, such as a [team workspace](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/), you can use [Postman's version control](/docs/collaborating-in-postman/using-version-control/version-control-overview/) to [fork the collection](/docs/collaborating-in-postman/using-version-control/forking-entities/#creating-a-fork) in a public workspace.
+If your collections are stored in a non-public workspace in Postman, such as a [team workspace](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/), you can use [Postman's version control](/docs/collaborating-in-postman/using-version-control/version-control-overview/) to [fork the collection](/docs/collaborating-in-postman/using-version-control/forking-entities/#create-a-forkin a public workspace.

-When you're ready to share your collections with your API's consumers, you can [pull changes from the parent collection](/docs/collaborating-in-postman/using-version-control/forking-entities/#pulling-updates-from-a-parent-element) (in your non-public workspace) to the forked collection (in your public workspace).
+When you're ready to share your collections with your API's consumers, you can [pull changes from the parent collection](/docs/collaborating-in-postman/using-version-control/forking-entities/#pull-updates-from-a-parent-element) (in your non-public workspace) to the forked collection (in your public workspace).

 ## The Postman API